SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 Misidentifications are a tricky gray area.
 Remember that we only care about the nomenclatural consequences of the use of the names in questions.
 Taxon Identifications are linkages of OTUs to Collection objects, this is the preferred mechanism for linking one or more identifications to a collection object.

-A question from a user reflects the trickieness:
+A question from a user reflects the trickiness:

 1. Imagine there is a genus _Aus_, with type species _Aus bus_.
 Then someone describe a new species _Aus cus_, which subsequent authors don't even consider to be in the same superfamily.
-So I cannot enter Aus twice because the second one is a misidentification but no one knows for sure what it is.
+So I cannot enter _Aus_ twice because the second one is a misidentification but no one knows for sure what it is.

 - This is just an original genus.
 This is the same genus in both species.
 The genus cannot be misidentified.
 This is just a position of the species in classification, regardless where it was originally described or subsequently placed.